 Alexandra Palace is committed to providing the best possible, hassle-free experience to all who visit us.
 We are continuously developing our accessibility to events that we host.
 This can be challenging due to the nature of this historic listed building and it is not always possible to accommodate all requests.
 However, we will do everything we can within reason to accommodate the needs of our visitors.
 Your experience and safety is our priority.

-If you would like to discuss a ticket you have purchased for an event, please contact the ticketing agency you booked your ticket with.
-We have partnered with See Tickets to provide all of our ticketing services.
+If you would like to discuss a ticket you have purchased for an event, please contact the Visitor Services team using the contact details below.